-What other candidates does Novogen have in the works?
-Novogen is also working on Cantrixil, a 'superbenzopyran' drug currently in a Phase 1 study in platinum-resistant ovarian cancer which is expected to read out data in 2018.
+What other candidates does Kazia have in the works?
+Kazia is also working on Cantrixil, a 'super-benzopyran' drug currently in a Phase 1 study in platinum-resistant ovarian cancer which is expected to read out data in 20183.
 The company also received a grant in early 2017 from the Australian Department of Industry Innovation and Science to develop a new form of anti-tropomyosin technology which is intended to provide potential new therapies for cancer.
 Early work on this program is generating interesting leads.

-Why is Novogen capitalised at only A\$18.4m/US\$14.1m?
-Novogen attracted considerable investor attention since the mid-1990s on ASX as a promising cancer drug developer.
-However, the company has yet to develop a successful drug.
-We believe that the current low market capitalisation reflects long-running investor fatigue, as well as some selling by key shareholders who had been associated with the previous management team.
-However, we also believe that the new management team led by CEO James Garner, and the imminent progress into Phase
+Why is Kazia capitalised at only A\$36.3m/US\$27.9m?
+Novogen attracted considerable investor attention in the 1990s and 2000s on ASX as a promising cancer drug developer.
+However, that company never developed a successful drug.
+We believe that the low market capitalisation prior to the name change to Kazia Therapeutics reflects long-running investor fatigue, as well as some selling by key shareholders who had been associated with

-NOVOGEN'S LEAD CANDIDATE WAS ORIGINALLY DEVELOPED BY GENENTECH
+KAZIA'S LEAD CANDIDATE WAS ORIGINALLY DEVELOPED BY GENENTECH

-&lt;sup>1 This had been announced some months before - see the Novogen market release dated 10 December 2015 and headlined 'Novogen appoints Dr James Garner as Chief Executive Officer'
+1 This had been announced some months before - see the Novogen market release dated 10 December 2015 and headlined 'Novogen appoints Dr James Garner as Chief Executive Officer'

-&lt;sup>2 See After a series of PI3k pileups, Genentech offloads a PhII-ready rival for firesale price by John Carroll, Endpoints News, 31 October 2016.

-&lt;sup>3 Novogen believes that Cantrixil is the only Phase 1 trial in ovarian cancer being run in Australia at the moment.
+2 See After a series of Pl3k pileups, Genentech offloads a PhII-ready rival for firesale price by John Carroll, Endpoints News, 31 October 2016.
+3 Kazia believes that Cantrixil is the only Phase 1 trial in ovarian cancer being run in Australia at the moment.

-2 of GDC-0084, can help overcome some of this negative investor sentiment and re-rate Novogen back to a level more appropriate to a mid-stage cancer drug developer.
-It helps that Novogen stock is traded on two markets, ASX as well as Nasdaq, potentially widening the scope of investors that can be reached.
+the previous management team.
+However, we also believe that the new management team led by CEO James Garner, and the recent progress into Phase 2 of GDC-oo84, can help overcome some of this negative investor sentiment and continue re-rating Kazia back to a level more appropriate to a mid-stage cancer drug developer.
+It helps that Kazia stock is traded on two markets, ASX as well as Nasdaq4, potentially widening the scope of investors that can be reached.

-Ten reasons to consider Novogen
+Ten reasons to consider Kazia Therapeutics